 The Company's director and corporate auditor stock ownership association is a partnership formed by the current and former directors, executive officers and corporate auditors of the Company for the purpose of acquiring the Company's shares of common stock.
-Only current directors, executive officers and corporate auditors and executive officers of the Company may join the director and corporate auditor stock ownership association.
+Only current directors, executive officers and corporate auditors and company advisors that formerly were directors, corporate auditors and executive officers of the Company may join the director and corporate auditor stock ownership association.
 The Company established its director and corporate auditor stock ownership association in 1983.
 Any member of the association may request that record ownership of the stock held by that member be transferred, in lots of a single unit, to that member.
-As of March 31, 2013, 23 current and former directors, executive officers, corporate auditor stock ownership association, and the association held 50,515 shares of the Company's common stock.
+As of March 31, 2013, 23 current and former directors, executive officers, corporate auditors and company advisors were members of the director, executive officer and corporate auditor stock ownership association, and the association held 50,515 shares of the Company's common stock.
 The Company also has an employee stock ownership association for other employees in Japan.
 As of March 31, 2013, the association had 560 members and held 531,816 shares of the Company's common stock.